-accrued, net of \$1.8 million losses in foreign exchange revaluation.
+During the third quarter of fiscal 2020, the aggregate fair value of Clairvest's investee companies increased by \$59.0 million, comprised primarily of \$71.2 million in net changes in unrealized gains in investee companies, \$2.2 million in follow-on investments, \$1.0 million in interest accrued on debt investments and dividends accrued, net of \$6.4 million of losses in foreign exchange revaluation and the sale of GTA Gaming which was carried at \$9.0 million as at September 30, 2019.
 The cost and fair value of investee companies do not reflect foreign exchange gains or losses on these foreign exchange forward contracts (refer to note 14).
 For those investments which were hedged by acquisition entities, the fair value of these foreign exchange forward contracts was included in the net assets (liabilities) of these acquisition entities.
 Details of significant events of the investee companies, other than with respect to valuation changes and foreign exchange adjustments, are described below.